 From 1982 until 1999, the Muslim community was barely able to manage its activities in the initial two buildings.
 By the mercy of Allah (SWT) and with generous support of the local and outside communities, in November 1999, ICGA moved into a larger and more hospitable facility on Manor Road, which today houses a mosque and a full-time Islamic school.

-The facilities on Nueces St. became a separate mosque for use primarily by students and the downtown community.
-After the establishment of the Executive Committee in 2007, it was renamed as Nueces Mosque and became part of the ICGA umbrella of organizations.
+The facilities on Nueces Street became a separate mosque for use primarily by students and the downtown community.
+After the establishment of the student Executive Committee in 2007, it was renamed as Nueces Mosque and became part of the ICGA umbrella of organizations.
 In recent years since the formation of the Executive Committee, Nueces Mosque has gone through major renovations and continues to be improved by the will of Allah (SWT), as well as with the constant support of the community at large.
-Today, Nueces Mosque is open 7 days a week with classes and frequent spiritual, educational and outreach events.
+Today, Nueces Mosque is open 7 days a week with classes and frequent spiritual, educational and outreach events for students and the larger community.
+In 2018, Nueces Mosque established a Board of Directors comprised of professionals to support the larger projects at Nueces and support the student Executive Committee.